DJSeb/kernel-shark-sebanek-gh-mirror/README.md

 See each directory for more details about that part of the project.

 IMPORTANT NOTE: SurveyPaper contains the most up-to-date documentation, albeit in Czech, English documentations are slightly outdated, which becomes obvious upon comparison of runnning software with some images in English documents.
+It is strongly recommended to read the paper first or read it while working with th software.

 ## Basic general setup and usage